spandanaerukull/ansible-roboshop/readme.md

 rc: 1 or any non-zero → Command failed.

 # replace & inline
-  replace = replace only the word inline = inline means it will replace whole line and weget more controle
+  replace = replace only the word or number inline = inline means it will replace whole line and weget more controle